royorange/flutter_dev_panel/README.md

 )
 ```

-The builder pattern can be used for:
+The builder pattern works with:
 - GetX (`GetMaterialApp`)
 - Auto Route navigation
 - Apps with complex navigation setup